boblete/boblete.github.io/README.md

 ## Experiment
 Date Tuesday 19 November 2020
 What did I do
-Looking at Audio from previous experiments as a backing to the installation....
+Looking at Audio from previous experiments as a backing to the installation.
- //
 Seems odd to force a narrative onto an improvisation - but looking at it looks interesting for scenes.
 How we cans shift scenes - shifting emotional states - the shift in emotion
-//

 ## Inspiration